Eberhard Aurich: Leadership roles

-During his leadership, the FDJ became more open.
+During his leadership, the FDJ became more open towards Western music and culture.
 The FDJ organized concerts with Western artists such as Bob Dylan and Bruce Springsteen and was more open towards the LGBT community.
 In a 1988 letter, Aurich himself stated that "I can assure you that the FDJ will continue to give great attention toward the complete equality of homosexual youth and other citizens in its diverse forms of political and ideological work."
+In January 1989, he and other high-ranking FDJ officials wrote a letter to Egon Krenz, Central Committee Secretary responsible for youth, critical of the SED's media policy.

-During his tenure, Aurich met future German Chancellor Olaf Scholz, then deputy chair of the Jusos, twice; in January 1984 alongside Egon Krenz and Herbert Häber and at a disarmament rally of the FDJ in Wittenberg in September 1987.
+During his tenure, Aurich met future German Chancellor Olaf Scholz, then deputy chair of the Jusos, twice in the context of disarmament discussions; in January 1984 alongside Egon Krenz and Herbert Häber and at a disarmament rally of the FDJ in Wittenberg in September 1987.

 Aurich was awarded the Medal of Merit of the GDR and the Patriotic Order of Merit in 1981 and 1984.

 Peaceful Revolution

-During the Peaceful Revolution, on 24 November 1989, Aurich was deposed as the First Secretary and replaced by Bezirk Dresden FDJ First Secretary Frank Türkowsky, who held this position until the end of January 1990.
-The FDJ, the SED having lost power, lost almost all of its members and soon faded into obscurity.
+During the Peaceful Revolution, on 24 November 1989, Aurich was deposed as the First Secretary and replaced by Bezirk Dresden FDJ branch First Secretary Frank Türkowsky, who held this position until the end of January 1990.
+The FDJ lost almost all of its members and now only exists as a fringe group.

 Aurich resigned from the Volkskammer and the moribund State Council in late January 1990.

-Reunified Germany
+Later life

-In 1991, he left the SED's successor party, the PDS.

-After initially being unemployed, Aurich soon started working in video production.
-From 1990 until the end of 2011, Aurich was the managing director of trainmedia GmbH, a publishing house that produces the magazine "Wortspiegel" and books for children with reading and spelling difficulties.
+In 1991, Aurich left the Party of Democratic Socialism, which had been created in December 1989, when the reform faction took over the SED.
+After initially being unemployed, Aurich started working in video production.
+From 1990 until the end of 2011, Aurich was the managing director of trainmedia GmbH, a publishing house that produces the magazine Wortspiegel and books for children with reading and spelling difficulties.

-Aurich has since distanced himself from the GDR.
-In 2014, he described the GDR in an interview with the Berliner Morgenpost as being gleichgeschaltet and Stalinist.
+Aurich has since distanced himself from East Germany.
+In a 2014 interview with the Berliner Morgenpost, he described East Germany as gleichgeschaltet (totalitarian) and Stalinist.
 He especially criticized his former superior and predecessor Egon Krenz.

-Aurich lives in Berlin and is married for the second time.
+As of 2009, Aurich lives in Berlin and is married for the second time.
 He volunteers in the Allende district of Berlin for the socially disadvantaged, elderly people, and refugees.